muritane/coordination-architecture/executability_constraint.md

 Prior to execution, representations are:

-* costless,
+- costless,
-* invariant-free,
+- invariant-free,
-* buffer-unbound,
+- buffer-unbound,
-* horizon-indeterminate.
+- horizon-indeterminate.

-Execution is the point at which **system topology replaces interpretation**.
+Execution is the transition point at which **system topology replaces interpretation**.

 ---